 Best of all, this is a stainless steel and insulated mug, so your brew will stay warm for at least 4 hours.

 You can also carry cold drinks in here and keep them cold for 5 hours.
 Iced drinks will stay cold for 20 hours.
-Clearly, this mug doesn’t insulate temperature as well as the other water bottles on this list, but what sets it apart is the ability to press coffee and tea anywhere.

 I find that this integrated press and mug is the most convenient portable coffee maker I’ve used.
 It’s relatively easy to clean, especially compared to a normal French Press.

 I’ve never had a problem with it leaking, even when I’ve thrown it in my purse.
-Huge bonus.
 Plus, the bottle comes with a two-way opening system, so the entire lid screws off to make your drink and clean the mug, but the second part is just a small spout for ease of drinking.

 Another feature worth mentioning is the attached folding loop that clips to packs for ease of carrying.